DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * One to the northwest, which leads to [[#T3b.
 Northern Cottages]]
 * One to the southeast, which leads to [[#T3c.
 Southern Cottages]]
 ## T3e.
 Churchyard
-This area is largely as described in <span class="citation">U4.
-Churchyard</span>.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U4Churchyard">U4.
+Churchyard</a></span>.
 However, add the following to the end of this area’s description:

 <div class="description">
 <p>Three flickering lights bob between the graves.</p>